Revithia sto fourno, baked chickpeas, is something everyone MUST make at least once — it’s just that good.

 - 1 tbsp brandy

-- Caramelize onions (You can do this up to 4 days ahead of time).
 Combine sliced onions, orange juice, olive oil and salt.
 Cook onions in baking pan at 400 degrees, covered tightly, for 1 hour.
 Uncover, stir and continue to cook with lid half off for another 2 hours.
 Stir halfway through.
 At end of 3 hours, stir onions and add a tbsp of brandy to deglaze the pan.
-At this point you can store your cooled onions covered in the refrigerator for up to 4 days.
+You can store cooled onions covered in the refrigerator for up to 4 days.

 Kiki Vagianos is The Greek Vegan!
 Kiki lives and cooks in Boston.
 She spends her free time collecting, testing and posting favorite traditional Greek recipes at The Greek Vegan website.
 She loves sharing these simple and delicious authentic dishes and helping to bring them back into kitchens throughout the Greek diaspora.
 Kali Orexi!